 - The New PHP Class/Interface/Trait wizard is displayed.

-- Enter the required details and click Finish.
+- Enter the required details and then click Finish.

 The new class/interface will be created with the required code.